 Also of interest is that Spicewood has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 24.66% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Spicewood telecommute to their jobs.
+Overall, about 24.66% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Spicewood has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Spicewood has few renters and college students.
 But the biggest reason it is quieter in Spicewood than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Spicewood may be for you.

-Spicewood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Spicewood doesn't have a public transportation system that people use for their commute.

 Spicewood is a very ethnically-diverse town.
 The people who call Spicewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spicewood residents report their race to be White, followed by Asian.
 Spicewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.18% of the town’s residents.
 Important ancestries of people in Spicewood include English, German, Irish, European, and Scottish.